Menu

 Tips for using a steam mop

-• Vacuum or sweep the floor before using your steam mop to remove any loose dirt.
+• Vacuum or sweep the floor before using your steam mop.
+This helps remove any loose dirt and makes cleaning more efficient.

-• Loosen stubborn dirt.
-If there’s a particularly dirty spot on the floor, allow the steam mop to sit on the area for 8 to 10 seconds so the steam has time to loosen the dirt.
+• If there’s a particularly dirty spot on the floor, allow the steam mop to sit on the area for 8 to 10 seconds.
+This gives the steam time to loosen the dirt.

 • Fill the tank with distilled water.
 This is particularly important if you live in an area with hard water.